dasdachs/web-dev-tutorials/database-relations/README.md

 Before we go on, let's stop here for a second and unpack this last line.

 We add a new column to our `Todo` class named `user_id`.
-The name can be anything you desire, like say `owner`, but `user_id` makes it more understandable.
+The name can be anything you desire, for example `owner`, but `user_id` makes it more understandable.

 The type of the column is `db.Integer`.
 The type has to match the type of the column we are referring to, in our case this is the `id` from our `User` model.

 Notice that the argument for `db.ForeignKey` is a string and the value is `users.id`.
-The string is a combination of the **name** of the table and the name of the column - default is the plural name of the model name, e.g. `User` -> `users`, `Todo` -> `todos` or the value you define in the `__tablename__` property of your model.
+The string is a combination of the **name** of the table and the name of the column.
+The default table name is the plural name of your model name, e.g. `User` -> `users`, `Todo` -> `todos` or the value you define in the `__tablename__` property of your model.
 In our case this is `users.id`.

-This is enough to have our relationship set up in our database, but in order to get all `todo` items when we get a `user` we need to get all the todos where the `user_id` is the same as the `id` of the user we are retrieving.
+This is enough to have our relationship set up in our database, but in order to get all `todo` items when we get a `user`, we need to get all the todos where the `user_id` is the same as the `id` of the user we are retrieving.

-Lucky for us this is simple thing with `SQLAlchemy`.
+Lucky for us this is a trivial thing when using `SQLAlchemy`.

 ```python
 # file: models.py